Zellement/shantymen-2019/src/pages/about.md

 In March of 2014 the Shantymen made their 6th CD in St Peters Church Sheringham and enjoyed another great season.

 In 2015 they celebrated their 25th anniversary and completed three special concerts, two in Sheringham and one in Cromer Pavilion Theatre.
-It was a great year which they enjoyed immensely and they gave their profound thanks to the people of Norfolk who have supported them throughout.
-2016 was another great year for the Shantymen as they welcomed some new younger blood into their midst and these will help develop new ideas and new ways for the future.
-They also made their 7th CD at St Peters Church which comprised a selection of their favourite songs.
+2016 was another great year for the Shantymen as they made their 7th CD at St Peters Church which comprised a selection of their favourite songs.

 In 2017 the Shantymen did over thirty gigs and their very first gig at Folk East which was a lot of fun and a new venue for them.
 2018 was again a very busy year with thirty odd gigs including major performances at International Sea Festivals at Falmouth and Great Yarmouth.